joha78/dolphin-platform-examples/process-monitor/README.md

 ### JavaEE server
 To start the JavaEE server simply run `mvn wildfly:run` from the `server-javaee` folder.
 Next to this the server can be deployed to any JavaEE 6 application server.
 To do so run `mvn verify` from the `server-javaee` folder.
-The created `todo-app.war` in the `target` folder can be deployed as JavaEE web application.
+The created `process-monitor.war` in the `target` folder can be deployed as JavaEE web application.
 The application must be reachable under `http://localhost:8080/process-monitor`.

 ### Spring Boot server